lucanunz/Visual-odometry/README.md

 Then, run the executable ```evaluation``` that will read from the ground truth trajectory file ```trajectory.dat```,```world.dat``` (not the ones created before), and from some of the newly created files, will print in the terminal the RMS between the estimated and true points and will generate
 - ```out_performance.txt``` where on line $i$ we have the orientation error and translation ratio for pose $i$ as detailed above
-- ```map_corected.txt``` containing the same points as ```map.txt``` but scaled by the found translation ratio
+- ```map_corrected.txt``` containing the same points as ```map.txt``` but scaled by the found translation ratio
 - ```world_pruned.txt``` that contains the true position of the world points that are in map
 - ```arrows.txt``` that on each line has the coordinate of the estimated world point and the corresponding true coordinates

 ## Visualization

 The generated ```*.txt``` files are meant to be used with gnuplot as follows

 To compare estimated and true trajectory, write in the terminal
 ```
 gnuplot
-gnuplot>splot "trajectory_gt.txt" u 1:2:3 w p,"trajectory_est_complete.txt" u 1:2:3 w p
+gnuplot>splot "trajectory_gt.txt" u 1:2:3 w p title "ground truth","trajectory_est_complete.txt" u 1:2:3 w p title "estimated"
 ```
 <p align="center">
 <img src="imgs/trajectories_SE3.png" width="550" height="412">
 </p>

-To show the true trajectory, together with the estimated map, the true world points and the correspondences between them, write in the gnuplot shell
+To show the true trajectory, together with the estimated corrected map, the true world points and the correspondences between them, write in the gnuplot shell
 ```
 splot "world_pruned.txt" u 1:2:3 w p ps 0.7 title "true","map_corrected.txt" u 1:2:3 w p ps 0.7 title "corrected","arrows.txt" using 1:2:3:($4-$1):($5-$2):($6-$3) with vectors nohead title "correspondences","trajectory_gt.txt" u 1:2:3 w p pt 7 title "gt trajectory"
 ```